vj-presidio/specif-ai/ui/JIRA-README.md

 2. **Create a New OAuth App:**
    - Log in and click the **Create New App** button.
    - Select **OAuth 2.0 Integration** from the options.
-   - Enter a name for the app, such as "Specif AI Integration."
+   - Enter a name for the app, such as "Specifai Integration."
    - Click **Create App** to proceed.

 3. **Navigate to the App Configuration:**